Notices, sending by text message

 If the patron only wants to receive notices via text message and not standard email, have only the cell phone address in the email field.
 Example: firstname.lastname@example.org

-If a patron would like to receive both a text and an email at a standard email account, enter both their cell phone number with carrier extension and their standard email address in the email field, separated by a comma but no spaces.
+If a patron would like to receive both a text and an email at a standard email account, enter both their cell phone number with carrier extension (complete list is in the next section of this article) and their standard email address in the email field, separated by a comma but no spaces.
 Example: email@example.com,firstname.lastname@example.org.

 Patrons cannot receive both a text message and a phone call.
 Patrons can only receive one notice type: phone, email, or mail.
 Standard email and text notices are both sent by us via email, so constitute one notice type.